vtta/jlhu.io/content/2023-08/microbenchmarks.md

 After trying several candidate versions, it's obvious old kernel has many unsolved problems.
 It's best we can merge Nimble's code into our codebase.

 Benefits:
 - We gain more insight about Nimble's work, i.e. exactly what gives the most improvement
-- Out migration can reuse Nimble's code
+- Our migration can reuse Nimble's code
 - Simpler bechmarking process